composer/composer/doc/articles/troubleshooting.md

 ## Zip archives are not unpacked correctly.

-Composer can unpack zipballs using either a system-provided `unzip` utility or PHP's native `ZipArchiver` class.
-The `ZipArchiver` class is preferred on Windows.
+Composer can unpack zipballs using either a system-provided `unzip` utility or PHP's native `ZipArchive` class.
+The `ZipArchive` class is preferred on Windows.
 On other OSes where ZIP files can contain permissions and symlinks, the `unzip` utility is preferred.
 You're advised to install it if you need these features.